Practical introduction to customs and border management (TOL280)

 NB!
 The next time this course will be taught and assessed is autumn semester 2025

 Customs and border management is a field of study that requires practical training in addition to theoretical knowledge.
 In order for students to see the connection between theory and practice, an introduction to the customs profession based on practical training will be given through this course.
-The practical training involves a combination of seminars, supervision, observational practice, skills training and simulation.
-In Supervised professional training 1, emphasis will be placed on observation and supervision.
+The practical training involves a combination of seminars, supervision, skills training and simulation.

 Facts